 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-2. When it comes to making tough decisions, be clear about what you really want – and why you want it.
+Once you have decided that a decision is “a must” for you, it’s time to be transparent with yourself about your motivations.
+When it comes to making tough decisions, be clear about what you really want – and why you want it.
 You’ve got to get absolutely crystal clear about your outcome and your purpose.
 If you forget the reasons behind your decision, you won’t follow through.
 Why are you pursuing this path?
 Will this decision benefit you mentally, physically or professionally?
-You also need a way to measure your success—sometimes you’re actually winning, but feel like you’re losing, because you don’t have an effective tracking your progress.
-Get as specific as possible about what you want, why you want it, and what you’ll use to track your success when you’ve completed your goal.

-4. Recognize that decision making is value clarification.
-Many times it’s hard to make a decision because you don’t just have one outcome; often times there are many.
+Recognize that decision-making is value clarification.
+Many times it’s hard to make a decision because you don’t just have one outcome; often, there are many.
 You’re going to have to ask yourself, “Of all these things I want, what’s really number one for me?
 What’s number two?
 What’s number three?”
-You may not get all of the things you’re working towards, but chances are, you’ll be better off than you are now. may get the top three.
+You may not get all of the things you’re working toward, but chances are you’ll be better off than you are now.
 If you’re clear on your priorities, it will be that much easier for you to design the best outcome for your life.

 On a roll?
 Now that you’ve mastered these four rules, you’re ready to tackle difficult decisions.
 Learn more about how to make an important decision with Tony.